-Loonie surges to 78¢ as Bank of Canada’s Poloz scratches seven-year itch
+Loonie tops 78¢ as Bank of Canada’s Poloz scratches seven-year itch

 Briefing highlights

-- Loonie spikes to 78 cents
+- Loonie spikes past 78 cents

 - Bank of Canada raises key rate